create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBodyCollection.md

 RigidBodyCollection represents a system of bodies that interact within a single physics model.

-The RigidBodyCollection node belongs to the **RigidBodyPhysics** component and its container field is *children.* It is available since X3D version 3.2 or later.
+The RigidBodyCollection node belongs to the **RigidBodyPhysics** component and its default container field is *children.* It is available since X3D version 3.2 or later.

 ## Hierarchy